TLRKiliann/nextjs14-vishwas/README.md

 - public folder contains static assets with all img and icon.

 Control flow:
-- pnpm dev execute layout.tsx (RootLayout) and the children after who's comming from page.tsx
+- pnpm run dev => execute layout.tsx (RootLayout) and the children after who's comming from page.tsx

 ---